 I am interested in the software engineering aspects related to creating flexible computational tools for modeling physics on general unstructured meshes.
 There are numerous challenges related to computational geometry, algorithmic details (such as multigrid techniques) for solvers that operate on arbitrary polyhedral meshes.
 This is true even for low-order approximations, and for any type of physics problem.
 In this context I have been involved in the design and developed of computational architectures for modeling compressible fluid flow on arbitrary polyhedral meshes.

-- Zakerzaedeh, M,.
-May, G."Class of Space-Time Entropy Stable DG Schemes for Systems of Convection-Diffusion", Hyp2016, in Springer Proceedings in Mathematics and Statistics, to appear.
+- Zakerzadeh, M., May, G. "Class of Space-Time Entropy Stable DG Schemes for Systems of Convection-Diffusion", In: Klingenberg C., Westdickenberg M. (eds) Theory, Numerics and Applications of Hyperbolic Problems II.
+HYP 2016.
+Springer Proceedings in Mathematics & Statistics, vol 237.
+Springer, 2018.

 - Dolejsi, V., May, G., Roskovec, F., Solin, P.: "Anisotropic hp-mesh optimization technique based on the continuous mesh and error models", Comput.
 Math.
 Appl.
 74(1), pp. 45-63, 2017.

 - Rangarajan, A., May, G., Dolejsi, V.: "Adjoint-based anisotropic mesh adaptation for Discontinuous Galerkin Methods Using a Continuous Mesh Model", AIAA Paper 17-3100, American Institute of Aeronautics and Astronautics, 2017.